The best phones for seniors of 2024: Reliable and intuitive designs

 The best phones for seniors at a glance:

-Adjustable font sizes, voice controls and plenty more: the best smartphones make accessibility easier than ever before, and bundle it up in an affordable package - even the best phones under £300 have some excellent options that are perfect for your older relative.
+Adjustable font sizes, voice controls and more: the best smartphones make accessibility easier than ever before, and bundle it up in an affordable package – even the best phones under £300 have some excellent options for all ages.

 Whatever your needs, there's a smartphone out there that's perfect for you.
-We've gathered a list of our favourites, taking into account factors such as affordability, battery life, and design - so we can find the perfect budget smartphone for you.
-We also factored in individual strengths and weaknesses to ensure we're recommending the best.
+We've gathered a list of our favourites, taking into account factors such as affordability, battery life, and design, so we can find the perfect budget smartphone for you.

 Best phones for seniors of 2024: